NERC-CEH/fdri-discovery/api/doc/combined-api-sketch.md

 1. A simple REST API in the style of the existing metadata API and data APIs, with a unified set of query routes, and the ability to combine data and metadata queries (use metadata query results to define the data sets to access).

 2. A SensorThing API (STA) shim based on the STA [model mapping](../../ontology/doc/ogc-sensor-things.md) and [profiling](./api-profiling.md) already sketched.
-Implemented using the [HydroServer2 STA implementation](https://github.com/hydroserver2/hydroserver-sensorthings).
+Implemented using the [HydroServer2 STA implementation](https://github.com/hydroserver2/hydroserver-sensorthings) (see [paper](https://www.sciencedirect.com/science/article/pii/S1364815224003025) for background details).

 Each implementation would act as a broker for the metadata API.
 In the case of the simple REST API it would largely just proxy a subset of the metadata API calls.
 Whereas the STA implementation would act as a shim, translating STA calls (within the supported profile) to metadata API calls and mapping the returned json format back to STA format.